Princess Polly

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate Princess Polly “It's a Start”.
 These are a few factors influencing its score:

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
-Here we rate Princess Polly “Not Good Enough”.
+Here we rate Princess Polly “It's a Start”.
 These are a few factors influencing its score:

 • It appears to use leather and wool.

-• It doesn’t appear to use down, angora, fur, exotic animal hair, or exotic animal skin.
+• It doesn’t appear to use shearling, fur, angora, exotic animal skin, cashmere, alpaca, mohair, or down.

 Based on all publicly available information we’ve reviewed, we rate Princess Polly “Not Good Enough” overall.